 Avvoka allows more complex conditions to be saved in the form of an “operation” that can be used elsewhere in the document.
 Using operations you can perform things such as mathematical calculations, localisation, comparison between attributes and more.

-Operation definition: A function allowing the user to create a calculation in the document at a defined location.
+Operation definition: A function allowing the user to reformat and repurpose information entered into the questionnaire at a defined location.

 You can also make an inline or block condition dependent on the result of the operation, here for example or commission operation that calculates the requisite condition would trigger the inclusion of a clause if it equals 1500.

 Users can create and save Operations in the Operation library for use in various templates.

 To create an Operation in the Operations library, click the + button and type in the name of the operation.